Cyber Resilience

 CVE-2026-24281 is a high-severity Improper Certificate Validation (CWE-295) vulnerability in Apache Zookeeper.
 Its CVSS base score is 7.4 (High).

-The strongest mitigations our analysis identified are NIST 800-53 IA-3 (Device Identification and Authentication) and SC-17 (Public Key Infrastructure Certificates).
+The strongest mitigations our analysis identified map to IA-3 (Device Identification and Authentication) and SC-17 (Public Key Infrastructure Certificates) — see the control section below for these in your framework.

 CVE-2026-24281 is a vulnerability in the hostname verification logic of Apache ZooKeeper's ZKTrustManager component.
 When IP Subject Alternative Name (SAN) validation fails during TLS certificate checks, the implementation falls back to reverse DNS (PTR record) lookups.
 This affects Apache ZooKeeper versions prior to 3.8.6 and 3.9.5, enabling attackers who control or spoof PTR records to impersonate ZooKeeper servers or clients if they possess a certificate trusted by the ZKTrustManager.
 The issue is classified under CWE-295 (Improper Certificate Validation) and CWE-350 (Reliance on Reverse DNS Resolution for a Security-Critical Action), with a CVSS v3.1 base score of 7.4 (AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:H/A:N).